Food Memories of Atlanta: Anis Cafe & Bistro

 I slowed down.

-Rather than pressure myself into filling the publishing queue with post after post, I shied away from blogging in favor of sleeping in, reading, and relaxing.
-I tackled small projects around the house, spent quality time with family and friends in celebration of the holidays, and started looking ahead to the new year.
+Rather than put pressure on myself to fill the publishing queue with post after post, I shied away from blogging in favor of sleeping in, reading, and relaxing.
+I tackled small projects around the house, spent quality time with family and friends to celebrate the holidays, and started looking ahead to the new year.

 I needed to slow down.
-Especially since I'll be throwing myself into a whirlwind of activity (i.e. business travel and wedding planning at the "little detail" level) come January.
-With that in mind, I thought it would be an ideal time to look back on a business trip I took to Atlanta this past July.
+Especially since I'll be throwing myself into a whirlwind of activity (i.e., business travel and wedding planning at the "little detail" level) come January.
+With that in mind, it would be an ideal time to reflect on a business trip I took to Atlanta this past July.
 I discovered some lovely restaurants during my stay there, the existence of which I really shouldn't keep to myself.

 Coquilles St. Jacques at Anis Cafe & Bistro in Atlanta, GA

-Not too far from our Atlanta office, in the heart of Buckhead, is a charming restaurant located in a converted house.
+Not too far from our Atlanta office, in the heart of Buckhead, is a charming restaurant in a converted house.
 Had it not been for the prominent sign and the small congregation of parking valets standing in the driveway, I would have mistaken Anis Cafe & Bistro for a private residence.
-Despite the complimentary valet service, I parked my rental car on the street and strolled up to the restaurant, taking the time to appreciate the romantic nature of the outdoor patio.
-Of course, that's where I requested to sit, ignoring the fact that it was still extremely hot outside.
+Despite the complimentary valet service, I parked my rental car on the street.
+I strolled up to the restaurant, taking the time to appreciate the romantic nature of the outdoor patio.
+Of course, that's where I requested to sit, ignoring that it was still extremely hot outside.

 To start, I ordered the Coquilles St. Jacques ($12).
-Plump roasted Maine scallops are nestled on a bed of sweet corn, Vidalia onions, and porcini mushrooms and then finished with a drizzle of truffle honey.
+Plump-roasted Maine scallops are nestled on a bed of sweet corn, Vidalia onions, and porcini mushrooms and then finished with a drizzle of truffle honey.
 This dish was a treat, as I'd never had truffle honey before.
-It truly elevated the natural sweetness of the scallops and complimented the earthiness of the mushrooms.
-I enjoyed the truffle honey so much, I nearly asked my server if I could have a small container of it to take with me back to my hotel.
+It truly elevated the scallops' natural sweetness and complimented the earthiness of the mushrooms.
+I enjoyed the truffle honey so much that I nearly asked my server if I could have a small container to take back to my hotel.

 Duck Special at Anis Cafe & Bistro in Atlanta, GA